 Challenge: Getting to 127,852 feet above the planet

 Felix Baumgartner's jump from space broke a number of records and seriously advanced scientific knowledge, but for this purpose, we're purely focused on speed.
-Top speed was 833.9mph, or 1342.03kph, as Baumgartner hurtled towards the earth (free flight duration?
+Top speed was 833.9 mph as Baumgartner hurtled toward the Earth.
+(Free flight duration?
 Four minutes and 22 seconds.)